Soumendu-Python/DATA-SCIENCE-PROJECTS/README.md

 Advanced Projects such as Image Recognition, Face Recognition etc. are also in this repository.

-Projects using Natural Language Processing to express the sentiments of reviews, forecasting the words from incomplete search are also included here.
+Projects using Natural Language Processing to express the sentiments of reviews are also included here.